Muhammad Muhsin Ibrahim

 have been mundane.
 Nigeria

-The government has to also intervene.
+The government also has to intervene.

 Nigerians have a whole lot of hope for the incoming government of Gen. Buhari.